+ENGINEERING CHEMISTRY

-ENGINEERING CHEMISTRY (Lab Embedded Theory Course) (Common to Civil, CSE, ECE ,EEE & Mechanical)
+(Lab Embedded Theory Course) (Common to Civil, CSE, ECE ,EEE & Mechanical) LTPC 3024

-- Classify the impurities of water and know the treatment and the conditioning methods for domestic and industrial uses. - Outline about fundamentals, properties and moulding process of polymers. - Discuss the types of corrosion and control measures and working of batteries. - Explain about the phase rule and its applications to engineering field and also gain knowledge about the properties of alloys. - Summarize the basics of Nanochemistry, synthesis, properties and applications of Nano materials. - Acquire practical skills in the determination of water quality parameters, molecular weight of polymer, rate corrosion through volumetric and instrumental analysis.
+- Classify the impurities of water and know the treatment and the conditioning methods for domestic and industrial uses. - Develop an understanding about fundamentals of polymers. - Be familiar with the types of corrosion and control measures and working of batteries. - Gain knowledge about the phase rule and its applications to engineering field. - Explain the basics of Nanochemistry, synthesis, properties and applications of Nano materials. - Acquire practical skills in the determination of water quality parameters, molecular weight of polymer, rate corrosion through volumetric and instrumental analysis.

-UNIT I : WATER TECHNOLOGY
+UNIT I: WATER TECHNOLOGY